Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

 \subsection{Results for interestingness of type $1$}

-Recall \cref{fig:interestingUser}(a), which suggests that the RL algorithm is personalizing for user $1$ by learning that it is advantageous to send the activity message in all states.
-For this user, $\intscore[2,\variation]=1.0$.
+Recall that to assess interestingness of type 1, our procedure proceeds by comparing personalization metrics (\numint[1], \intscore[1]) observed in the real data from the study with those observed on resimulated trajectories, which in turn are resampled by the RL algorithm with a generative model that has no advantage of the action in any state.
+When the metrics from the real data \emph{differ} significantly from the metrics observed on resimulated trajectories, we have greater confidence that our RL algorithm is \emph{not} exhibiting spurious personalization solely due to the stocahsticity in the RL algorithm.

 In \cref{fig:numint1_obs_hist}, we plot a histogram of the values of $\intscore[1]$ across all users in the original study.
 To add stability, we compute the interestingness scores using smoothened advantage forecasts on a daily basis rather than at each decision time.
 Furthermore, we do not consider users with low availability whose estimates are not reliable (see \cref{sec:int_details,rem:gamma} for details).
 Consequently, total users in \cref{fig:numint1_obs_hist} are 63 (and not 91).
 We note that scores away from $0.5$ lead to interesting graphs.
 So a relatively high count near $0$ or $1$ indicates that many user graphs appear interesting.

-We set $\delta=0.4$ in \cref{eq:numint1} to define an interesting user and find that $\numint[1]=18$, i.e., $18$ out of 63 users in \cref{fig:numint1_obs_hist} appear potentially interesting of type $1$.\footnote{In \cref{sec:unpack_int1}, we demonstrate the stability of our results in the sequel to the choice of $\delta$.} We might hence conjecture that the RL algorithm seems to personalize by learning that these 18 users benefit from sending the message in nearly all states.
+We set $\delta=0.4$ in \cref{eq:numint1} to define an interesting user and find that $\numint[1]=18$, i.e., $18$ out of 63 users in \cref{fig:numint1_obs_hist} appear potentially interesting of type $1$.\footnote{We demonstrate the stability of our results to the choice of $\delta$ in \cref{sec:unpack_int1}.
+Also, note that the number of users with $\intscore[1]\geq 0.9$ and $\intscore[1]\leq 0.1$ are 17 and 1 respectively; these counts are slightly obscured in the histogram~\cref{fig:numint1_obs_hist}.} We might hence conjecture that the RL algorithm seems to personalize by learning that these 18 users benefit from sending the message in nearly all states.
 We now use our resampling strategy to investigate if the data provides evidence in favor of this conjecture.